CalvinL15/Web-Scraping/README.md

 # Web-Scraping
-## Repository dedicated to codes related to web scraping practices, implementations and techniques
+## Repository dedicated to codes related to web scraping.